A grand prix meal with a fairy tale view

 Reason to go: Tuna ‘La Colombe’ – we’ll keep you guessing…

 La Colombe has been home to this country’s best chefs for more than 15 years.
-The likes of Franck Dangereux and Luke Dale-Roberts, to name but two, have gone on to great success, leaving this space to be ably filled by the young Scot Kirton.
+The likes of Franck Dangereux and Luke Dale-Roberts, to name but two, have gone on to great success, leaving this space to be ably filled by Scot Kirton.
 When the restaurant closed for a year to relocate, the country held its breath in anticipation.
 The move wasn’t far from its original world-renowned Constantia Uitsig farm, just a short drive over the hill and up a mountain.
-Its new whitewashed, tree-house-feel space is bright and beautiful with views through gum tree forests, looking deep into the Hout Bay valley and the back of Table Mountain.
+Its new home is bright and beautiful, having recently undergone a complete interior overhaul thanks to super talented Hayley Turner and Nicola Orpen at Bone Design.
+The views are through gum tree forests, looking deep into the Hout Bay valley and the back of Table Mountain.